open-telemetry/opentelemetry-js/examples/collector-exporter-node/README.md

 # Overview

-This example shows how to use [@opentelemetry/exporter-collector](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-exporter-collector) to instrument a simple Node.js application - e.g. a batch job.
+This example shows how to use [@opentelemetry/exporter-collector](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-exporter-collector) to instrument a simple Node.js application.

 This example will export spans data simultaneously using [Exporter Collector](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-exporter-collector) and grpc.
 It will use [proto format](https://github.com/open-telemetry/opentelemetry-proto).